Achaak/react-font-size-tools/README.md

 # react-font-tools

-Tools to help you with screen resizing.
+Tools to help you with font of your app.

 ## Install